viamrobotics/docs/docs/tutorials/projects/foam-dart-launcher.md

 Click **Create component** and add the right [motor](/components/motor/) with type `motor` and model `gpio`.
 Name it `right` and click **Create**.

-Select the name of the board the motor controller is wired to (for example, "local") from the **Board** drop-down.
+Select the name of the board the motor controller is wired to (for example, "local") from the **Board** dropdown.

 Toggle the **Component Pin Assignment Type** to **In1/In2**.